SHORT WAVES FESTIVAL: The Most Concise Short Film Festival

 5. Participation fee:

 5.1.
-The participant of the Competition is required to pay initial fee via FilmFreeway.
+The participant of the Competition is required to pay an initial fee via FilmFreeway.

 6.1.
 Upon submitting the film the submitter consents that the film will be screened free of charge four times during the Festival.

 6.2.
-Upon submitting the film the submitter whose film has been selected to the Competition, consents that the film will be screened free of charge till the end of 2020 as a part of best-of Short Waves Festival tour to promote short films as well as the festival.
+Upon submitting the film the submitter whose film has been selected to the Competition, consents that the film will be screened free of charge for nine months since the Festival ends to promote short films as well as the festival.
 The Organiser is required to inform the submitter about each forthcoming screening.

 6.3.
 The submitter undertakes to cover expenses if they decide to withdraw the film from the Festival without any reason.

 6.4.
-Submitting a film to the Competition is equal to giving the Organiser the right to use promotional data and film fragments (a trailer or a max.
+Submitting a film to the Competition is equal to giving the Organiser the right to use promotional data, stills and film fragments (a trailer or a max.
 2 minute-long fragment of the film) free of charge in any promotional actions linked to the organization of the Festival.

 6.5.
 The Organiser reserves the right to prepare dialogue lists in languages other than English.